yulesa/glaciers/README.md

 We highly recommend users to read the [Decoding Key Concepts](./docs/decoding_key_concepts.md) documentation to understand how Glaciers works.

+If you haven't already indexed your raw logs and traces, we recommend using [Cryo](https://github.com/paradigmxyz/cryo).
+Although Glaciers is generic, we used Cryo as schema sources.

+To discuss Glaciers, contact us at [t.me/yuleandrade](http://t.me/yuleandrade)

 ## Features
 - Batch decode EVM event logs files from multiple contracts using an ABI database.
 - Batch decode Polars DataFrames in Python or Rust.